 During snow and ice events, priorities are given to certain routes within our city.
 Appendix 2 details these routes within our city.
-These routes are chosen based on emergency services, locations of nursing homes and the ability to get to major routes when these streets are serviced.
-This does not lessen the importance of every citizen and street, but does place priority on certain areas based on safety.
+These routes are chosen based on emergency services, locations of nursing homes and the ability to get to major routes.
+This does not lessen the importance of every citizen and street but does place priority on certain areas based on safety.

-As stated earlier, we monitor numerous weather outlets when a snow event is possible for our area to get an accurate forecast for our region.
+As previously stated, we monitor numerous weather outlets when a snow event is possible to get an accurate forecast for our region.
 While doing so, we determine what course of action we will take as a preventative nature.
-Normally, our winter weather starts as a rain and transitions to snow when the temperature falls.
-We would like to be able to put down a layer of salt prior to a snow event, but, with it starting as rain, it would wash the salt away.
+Normally, our winter weather starts as rain and transitions to snow when the temperature falls.
+We would like to be able to put down a layer of salt prior to a snow event, but with it starting as rain, it would wash the salt away.
 With that knowledge, we forgo, most of the time, this option.
-However, if we determine the snow event will begin as snow, we will place a layer of salt on our streets in an attempt to keep the snow and ice from bonding so tightly to our streets.
+However, if we determine the snow event will begin as snow, we will place a layer of salt on our streets to keep the snow and ice from bonding so tightly to our streets.

-The timing of a storm can greatly affect snow and ice removal.
+The timing of a storm can affect snow and ice removal.
 Storms that occur during daytime hours will usually take longer to remove due to the amount of traffic that is encountered.
 Should the snow be of a depth that requires plowing, we will start with our priority routes and work our way to all streets.
 Removing all snow and ice is not always achievable as there are various circumstances that may alter our efforts.
 Those include: